Democratic Senator Kamala Harris jumps into 2020 White House race

 Harris’ campaign will focus on reducing the high cost of living with a middle-class tax credit, pursuing immigration and criminal justice changes and a Medicare-for-all healthcare system, aides said.
 She has said she will reject corporate political action committee donations.

+Harris joins what is expected to be a crowded field to challenge Trump, the likely Republican candidate, in 2020.
+A half-dozen Democrats have taken steps to run and four of them - Harris, Senators Elizabeth Warren and Kirsten Gillibrand and U.S. Representative Tulsi Gabbard - are women.

+There are more than a dozen other potential Democratic candidates, and CNN reported former Starbucks chief Howard Schultz is exploring an independent candidacy.

-In the first 30 minutes after her announcement, Harris received individual online contributions from all 50 states, spokesman Ian Sams said on Twitter.
+In the first 30 minutes after entering the race, Harris received individual online contributions from all 50 states, spokesman Ian Sams said on Twitter.

 Her slogan will be “For the People,” in a nod to Harris’ roots as a prosecutor, aides said.